 Even A Life Guard Needs Emotional SafetyI had an incredible complement today whilst I was lifeguarding at the local pool (Yes I do things other than Judo).

 |Stand Tall:Respect and Affect |

 Don't get me wrong I enjoy my job and the vast majority of the customers are really great.
-Just like the one that gave me the complement.
+Just like the one that gave me the compliment.
 I get a great sense of pride and satisfaction in keeping people safe.
 But I can tell some stories and sometimes I have and will in my swimming blog.
 But that is not the point here.

 In my Self Defence Classes For Ladies I outline staying calm and how to do it.
 But that is in the context of Self defence and not every situation is a self defence situation.